List of Commands

 EXPLODE_VIEW, <Y/N>, <Percentage(0-100)>

-• [2]: Percentage value of current explode.
-It should be positive and less than or equal to 100.
+• [2]: Percentage value of current explode, it should be >0 and <=100

 XY Plot Commands